Father’s Day: How to Spoil Your Dad in Newcastle

 Take him out for some top-notch grub

-Why not gather the whole clan together and get booked in for a family meal at Harry's?
-Their Sunday lunch menu offers two courses for £20.95 or three for £24.95 and you could be dining on everything from pizzas, burgers and fish and chips to Sunday roasts with all the trimmings.
+Why not gather the whole clan together and get booked in for a family meal at 21?
+Their Father's Day Sunday lunch menu offers two courses for £49 or three for £55 and you could be dining on starters like duck liver parfait, mains including roast Glenarm Shorthorn sirloin with all the trimmings and desserts like sticky toffee pudding with butterscotch sauce.

 If your dad is a fan of steak, you can't go wrong with a trip to Miller & Carter on Mosley Street.
-To celebrate Father's Day, they've got a great deal going on a huge 18oz 75 day aged bone-in ribeye steak priced at just £44.50.
+To celebrate Father's Day, they've got a great deal going with a limited edition tasting board priced at just £45 and featuring a selection of its best steaks including a juicy 8oz ribeye and a tender 5oz filet mignon.

 Buy him a great gift